Policy on Extenuating Circumstances Affecting Assessment

 - Part time block-release or distance-learning students only – unforeseen significant changes in pattern of employment.
 Supporting independent evidence should normally be provided.

-- An emergency or crisis that prevents the student from attending an exam or accessing an online assessment.
+- An emergency or crisis that prevents the student from attending or accessing an exam or time-limited assessment.
 Supporting independent evidence should normally be provided.

 - Sexual assault/sexual violence.
 Supporting independent evidence should normally be provided.